Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 • You live more than 20–25 miles from the airport.
 Rideshare cost scales with distance; parking cost doesn’t.

-• You're traveling with multiple people.
-One car holds the family; one rideshare doesn't, so you'd need two rides each direction.
+• You’re traveling with multiple people.
+One car holds the family; one rideshare often doesn’t, so you’d need two rides each direction or an XL/larger vehicle class with a premium fare.

 • You have heavy or specialty luggage.
 A trunk full of golf clubs, scuba gear, ski equipment, or a stroller is easier in your own car than in a rideshare.